EdinburghParkLife/ParkLifeToolkit/README.md

 A `node` has 3 things it does:
 1. On Enter - What it does immediately
-2. On Recieve - Does it save user input
+2. On Receive - Does it save user input
 3. Transitions - What node it goes to next

 ![alt text](https://github.com/jnewton3edinburgh/ParkLifeToolkit/raw/master/documentation%20images/botpress%20node.png "Botpress node")

 * An example of `On Enter` - Say some text
-* An example of `On Recieve` - Wait for user input
+* An example of `On Receive` - Wait for user input
 * An example of `Transitions` - Go to next question

 ## Create a new question